2013 Cleveland Indians season

 The 2013 Cleveland Indians season was the 113th season for the franchise.
 The team, managed by Terry Francona, began their season on April 2.
-They advanced to the postseason and lost to the Tampa Bay Rays in the 2013 American League Wild Card Game.
+They advanced to the postseason and lost to the Tampa Bay Rays in the ALWC Game.

 Offseason

 Departures

 Infielder Brent Lillibridge refused assignment and became a free agent on November 25, 2012.
 The Indians did not tender contracts to infielder Jack Hannahan, Rafael Perez and Chris Seddon, making them free agents.
 All three went on to sign with other clubs.
 In a three-team trade on December 11, the Indians traded Shin-Soo Choo, Jason Donald, Tony Sipp and Lars Anderson.

 Arrivals

 Following the firing of three-year manager Manny Acta, the Indians signed former Boston Red Sox manager, Terry Francona to a four-year deal on October 6, 2012.
 Francona and Sandy Alomar Jr. were the only candidates for the position.
 Francona previously had a history with the Cleveland Indians as a front office advisor in 2001.
 Also, Francona and his dad, Tito, both played in the Major Leagues for the Indians.
 He stated that he is close with Indians president, Mark Shapiro and general manager, Chris Antonetti and that's what intrigued him the most.

 On November 2, Blake Wood was claimed off waivers from Kansas City.
 The next day, Mike Avilés and Yan Gomes were acquired in a trade with Toronto.
 Mike McDade was also claimed off waivers from Toronto about a month later.
 On December 9, the Indians signed Mark Reynolds to a one-year, $6 million contract.
 Two days later, the Indians made their biggest trade of the offseason.
 They acquired Drew Stubbs from Cincinnati and Trevor Bauer, Bryan Shaw, and Matt Albers from Arizona.
 In one of the biggest signings of the offseason, the Indians signed Nick Swisher to a four-year, $56 million on December 23.
 Brett Myers agreed to a 1-year, $7 million deal January 1, 2013.
 After signing Michael Bourn to a four-year $48 million contract, the Indians finished the offseason with spending $117 million on free agents after spending just $8 million the past two seasons.

 The busy offseason left many fans and writers saying the Indians will be the most improved team in 2013 and "if there was an offseason championship, the trophy would be heading to Cleveland".